VenkatArchitect/ML/README.md

 # ML
-All project files related to ML work
+All project files related to ML work.

 And then some regression changes.